LTKFoundation/clinic_booking_project/README.md

 _SYSTEM_ADMIN_

-//END OF PHASE 1
+//END OF PHASE 0
+=====PHASE 1=====

+* User can add multiple patient (wife,kid, etc..).
+* Doctor can enter prescription given to a patient.
+* User and Doctor can communicate directly via chat.
+* User and Doctor can view treatment history.
+* A clinic can add multiple doctors.
+Can add different calendar for each doctor.
+* One doctor can chose to be working at different clinic in different time/day.

 =====PHASE 2=====

-* Allow a user to add multiple patient (wife,kid, etc..)
-* Allow doctor to enter prescription given to a patient
-* Direct communication between client and doctor via chat
-* View medical history
-* Allow one clinic to manage multiple doctors.
-* Allow one doctor to work at multiple clinics in different time/day.
-* Provide home service
+* User can request for and Doctor can provide home checkup service

-=====PHASE 3=====
-Open to all medical services
+* Open to all medical services